 Risotto is a classic and clean dish with only a few ingredients, making it a great weeknight meal or side.
 Arborio rice is suspended in a creamy sauce of wine and broth, finished with a bit of butter and Parmesan cheese.
 Here, fresh corn kernels add texture and a delightful pop of sweet flavor.
 To contrast this mild and comforting dish, I added a vibrant basil oil and some grilled shrimp.
 I love the juxtaposition of the pale yellow risotto with the green herbs and the bright pink shrimp.
-And the flavor combination is out of this world.

 You probably know that the key to a silky risotto is a watchful eye.
 It’s important to stir the risotto constantly so that the starch from the rice thickens the broth into a creamy, velvety sauce.
 To maintain the toothsome bite of the Arborio rice, stop adding broth when the grains are al dente.
 Make sure to finish the dish with high-quality grated Parmesan.